Username4Fabian/Connect4/README.md

 # Connect4
-Connect4 game using JavaScript and SpringBoot
+Connect4 game using JavaScript, HTML5 and CSS